AdrianoR85/Advanced_SQL_Course/README.md

 They help to compare rows and make better analysis.

 Find the code [here](./window-functions) <!-- Edite conforme o caminho real -->

 ---
+## 📊 Analysis

+This directory contains descriptive and investigative analysis using SQL.
+Inside the `Description and Investigation` folder, you will find the SQL files used for deeper data exploration and reporting.

+Explore the SQL scripts [here](./Analysis)

+---